KamiLimu1/Task1/ReadMe.md

 #### Introduction

+Git is an important toolkit to have as a technology professional.
+While they sound the same, Git and Github are two different, but interelated, technologies.
+This guide covers how to set up and use Git and Github.
+It is meant to serve first-time users of the technologies, however, seasoned users are free to read through it and raise an issue if you find any.

+While there are various ways of interacting with Git and Github, such as Github desktop, this guide will use the terminal/ Windows Command Prompt, not to make your life hard, but because it is important to learn the findamentals first.

+Happy reading and practice!

-#### What is Git?
+##### What is Git?

+[To do]

-#### What is Github?
+##### What is Github?

+[To do]

+#### Getting Started

-#### Create a Repository on Github
+#### Setting up Github

+Head over to [Github](https://github.com) to create a Github account (if you do not have one) or log in.
+Next, create a repository that will house your work.
+A repository (Fancy people call it repo:) ) is the directory or storage space in which your project/ files will live.
+It can be local to a folder on your computer, or it can be a storage space on GitHub or another online host.
+You can keep code files, text files, or image files inside a repository.

 ![](create_repository.png)

 ---
 **IMPORTANT**

-Important: Select ```Create a readme file``` while creating your repository.
-This is a form of documentation that contains information about the other files in your repository or even what the repository aims to achieve.
-In my case, I have left it unselected as I will be creating a ReadMe locally.
+Do not select ```Create a readme file``` while creating your repository.
+While this is a form of documentation that contains information about the other files in your repository or even what the repository aims to achieve, in this case, I have left it unselected as I (and you later) will be creating a ReadMe locally.
 ---

-### Setting up Git
+#### Setting up Git

+Create a folder in your local machine and name it as suits you.
+Open your CMD/ terminal and move into this folder (You achieve this using the ```cd ``` command).

-On your terminal, run:
+Next, on your terminal, run:

 ```
 git init